Today, I want to show you how to make a simple dandelion tincture.

 What You Need:

-~ 2 year-old, actively-growing dandelion roots dug from a spray-free, pet-free yard
+- 2 year-old (i t’s just older and thicker), actively-growing dandelion roots dug from a spray-free, pet-free yard

-Dosage: Dosage for dandelion tincture is 1/2 teaspoon 3-4 times per day for the root or leaf.
+Dosage for dandelion tincture is 1/2 teaspoon 3-4 times per day for the root or leaf.
 Tinctures can be taken directly under the tongue and held in the mouth for a short time then swallowed, in a small amount of water, or in hot water to evaporate off the alcohol.
-When stored in a cool dark place extracts have a shelf life of five to seven years.
+When stored in a cool dark place extracts have a shelf life of seven to ten years minimum.

 I store all the un-bottled tinctures tightly sealed in a dark corner of the old pie safe which is cool and not in direct sunlight.
 Remember to label and date your final product.